talfee/cocktail-recommender/README.md

 ## learnings
-1. how to deploy backend on render
-2. fixing netlify "page not found" error:
+1. how to deploy backend on render fixing netlify "page not found" error:
+- this was caused by
+1. netlify not locating index.html since it was in templates
+2. script.js defines BACKEND but all fetch calls use the relative path instead of \${BACKEND}/recommend, so the netlify deployment try to hit the netlify domain and not the flask server. since netlify has no configured /recommend endpoint, any request to that 404s
+3. need to add a netlify.toml?

 ## credits
 apis:
 1. https://www.thecocktaildb.com/api.php